eluv-io/avpipe/README.md

 - xc_extract_images: in this mode avpipe will extract specific images/frames at specific times from a video.

 ### Audio specific params
-- channel_layout: In all of the above cases channel_layout parameter can be set to specify the output channel layout.
+- channel_layout: In all the above cases channel_layout parameter can be set to specify the output channel layout.
 If the channel_layout param is not set then the input channel layout would carry to the output.
 - audio_index: The audio_index param can be used to pick the specified audio (using stream index) for transcoding.
 - audio_seg_duration_ts: This param determines the duration of the generated audio segment in TS.
 - audio_bitrate: This param sets the audio bitrate in the output.